singhdeepesh/singhdeepesh.github.io/index.md

 9. Poster at the Quantum Information Processing (QIP) conference - University of Ghent, Belgium (February, 2023)
 10. Talk at the University of Twente (FUB), Department of Physics - Netherlands (March, 2023)
 11. Talk at Delft University of Technology (TU Delft), Department of Physics - Netherlands (March, 2023)
+12. Talk at the annual Centre for Quantum Computation and Communications Technology (CQC2T) workshop - Hunter Valley (June, 2023)

 ## Research visits
-1. Macquarie University (April-June 2017)
+1. Macquarie University (April-June, 2017)
-2. University of Luxembourg (April-June 2018)
+2. University of Luxembourg (April-June, 2018)
-3. Bonn-Cologne Graduate School (March 2019)
+3. Bonn-Cologne Graduate School (March, 2019)
-4. Macquarie University (November 2022)
+4. Macquarie University (November, 2022)
-5. Free University of Berlin (Feb-March 2023)
+5. Free University of Berlin (Feb-March, 2023)
+6. Macquarie University (June, 2023)

 ## Workshops and Summer Schools
 1. Attended the Random Matrix Theory in Quantum Information summer school organised by the Australian Mathematical Sciences Institute (AMSI) - University of Melbourne (January, 2023)